Haskili/Leetcode/README.md

 # Leetcode
-Leetcode submissions for recruiters/hiring managers to gauge my performance and style for problems herein.
+The purpose of this repository is to hold my submissions for various Leetcode problems for hiring managers to gauge my performance and style for the problem types herein.

-## Catagories
+## Top Catagories
 - Sorting
+- Searching
 - Hashmaps
 - Graphs
 - Two-pointer
+- Examples of searching & sorting methods